geomagpy/magpy/README.md

   - all required packages are included in the installer

 #### 1.1.3 Post-installation information
   - MagPy should have a sub-folder in the Start menu.
-Here you will find three items:
+Here you will find two items:

         * python -> opens a python shell ready for MagPy
         * xmagpy -> opens the MagPy graphical user interface

-IMPORTANT: NASA CDF and SpacePy only support 32 bit operating systems.
+Note: NASA CDF and SpacePy only support 32 bit.

 ### 1.2 Linux/MacOs installation - Anaconda